-Use the schedule template provided to show an estimated schedule for the pre-production, shoot, post-production and delivery of your film based on breaking down the script to estimate shoot days and post as well as your festival strategy.
+Use the schedule template provided to show an estimated schedule for the preproduction, shoot, post-production and delivery of your film based on breaking down the script to estimate shoot days and post as well as your festival strategy.
 Download the Excel Schedule Overview resource and populate the categories and timeline as required for your specific project.
 Upload as a PDF document.
-Funding will be announced in February 2023 please do not include contracting of your film until May/June to allow for the Fresh Shorts Development process.
+Funding will be announced in early May 2024 please do not include contracting of your film until August/September 2024 to allow for the Fresh Shorts Development process.
 On average it takes approximately one month to complete contracting, so it is important to allow for this.